domdus/directus-extension-streaming-video-player/README.md

 - **Token Expiration (minutes)**: Token expiration time in minutes (default: 60)
 - **Include IP**: (Not available yet) Include client IP address in secure token generation for client-unique stream link protection (optional, default: false)

+## Integration with Transcode Video Operation

+This player works seamlessly with the [Transcode Video Operation](https://github.com/domdus/directus-extension-transcode-video-operation) extension (available in Directus Marketplace):

+1. Use the Transcode Video Operation to convert standard videos to HLS format with multiple quality levels
+2. Store the master playlist reference in a string field (e.g., `/assets/:uuid`)
+3. Apply Streaming Video Player interface on that string field to play the adaptive HLS stream
+4. The player will automatically detect and play the HLS stream with quality selection

 ## License